pennmem/PythonBootcamp/README.md

 [https://127.0.0.1:8000](https://127.0.0.1:8000)

 and you should see the JupyterLab interface pop up!
+Note that the "s" on https is critical for this to work.
+If it still fails, go back and make sure that your ssh tunnel was correctly created.

 ### Installing CMLReader